-- Hardness from 12 °F to 20 °F - 7.5 < pH < 9.5
+- Hardness from 120 ppm to 200 ppm CaCO3; - 7.5 < pH < 9.5

 then you can proceed with filling.
 If the properties are different, an inhibitor must be used.

 10.7.3 Water treatment in domestic heating systems

 The water in domestic heating systems must always be treated both when the boiler is replaced and when it is a new system.
 All the treatment systems and chemical conditioning processes required must be set up during the planning stage, based on the characteristics of the unrefined water, in order to obtain water with the following characteristics: